-The heart is a vital organ made up of a complex combination of muscle, blood vessels, heart valves and nerves.
+The heart is a vital organ made up of a complex combination of muscles, blood vessels, heart valves, and nerves.

 The perfect interplay of each of these components will lead to the proper functioning of the heart – pumping blood rich in oxygen and nutrients to all parts of the body.
 The blood exits the heart and enters the main artery of the body, called the Aorta, which subsequently gives off branches to supply the various parts of the body (e.g. organs and muscles).

-The Conduction System of the heart, also called the “nervous system” or “electrical system”, coordinates the pumping function of the heart muscle.
-Disease of the conduction system results in arrhythmias which can cause the heart to beat irregularly, too slowly or too quickly.
+The Conduction System of the heart also called the “nervous system” or “electrical system”, coordinates the pumping function of the heart muscle.
+A diseased conduction system results in arrhythmias, which can cause the heart to beat irregularly, too slowly or too quickly.

-The four Valves of the heart open and close to ensure that blood flows forwards, rather than backwards, when the heart contracts and relaxes.
-If there is incomplete opening of a valve due to disease, it will result in inadequate forward flow of blood.
+The four valves of the heart open and close to ensure that blood flow forward, rather than backward, when the heart contracts and relaxes.
+If there is an incomplete opening of a valve due to a disease, it will result in the inadequate forward flow of blood.
 On the other hand, if a valve does not close completely, it will result in a leakage of blood against the direction of the normal flow.